RITIK-12/DotCanvas/README.md

 ## AI-Generated Art Marketplace on Polkadot Asset Hub

 DotCanvas is a decentralized marketplace for AI-generated artwork, built on Polkadot Asset Hub's Westend testnet.
-Artists can generate unique images using Stable Diffusion XL Lightning, store them on IPFS, mint them as NFTs, and sell them for WND tokens.
+Artists can generate unique images using Stable Diffusion XL Lightning, store them on IPFS, mint them as NFTs, and sell them for DOT tokens.

 ### 🎯 Key Features

 - **AI Art Generation**: Create unique artwork using Stable Diffusion XL Lightning
 - **Decentralized Storage**: Store images and metadata on IPFS via NFT.Storage
 - **NFT Minting**: Mint your art as ERC-721 tokens with optional royalties
-- **Marketplace**: List, buy, and sell NFTs with WND tokens
+- **Marketplace**: List, buy, and sell NFTs with DOT tokens
 - **Web3 Integration**: Seamless connection with MetaMask and other wallets

 ### 🚀 Quick Start